opencobra/cobrapy/INSTALL.md

 #### GNU/Linux Installation of pyGLPK in Python
 1. Install the glpk and gmp library packages.
 You will need the development versions if they are available.
+You will also need development headers for Python itself.
 For example, Ubuntu users would type the following into the command line:
 ```
-    sudo apt-get install libglpk-dev libgmp-dev
+    sudo apt-get install libglpk-dev libgmp-dev python-dev
 ```

 2. install pyglpk with easy_install using the following command in the terminal: